- Pancreatitis Basics

 - Jaundice (a yellowing of the skin) due to blockage of the bile duct from the inflamed pancreas.

-Due to the toxic effect of alcohol on pancreatic tissue, scarring can occur very early; therefore the first attack of acute pancreatitis can often occur on a gland that is very scarred and may be considered an acute flare of chronic pancreatitis.
+Due to the toxic effects of alcohol and cigarette smoking on pancreatic tissue, scarring can occur very early.
+Therefore, the first attack of acute pancreatitis can often occur on a gland that is very scarred and may be considered an acute flare of chronic pancreatitis.
 Pseudocysts, which are accumulations of fluid and tissue debris, may also develop.

 If You Think You Have Pancreatitis…